 Financial Reporting for Dynamics GP… if you export it to Excel from Management Reporter, why not just START in Excel, right?

-Here is how to install Jet Basics.
+Here is how to install Jet Reports:

 Some time ago Microsoft announced that Management Reporter was no longer going to get development support.
 This meant that it was time to start exploring options to replace MR internally for financial reporting.
 No rush, MR isn’t going away soon, but why not explore…